Shoal Lake Mounted Police Museum

 Shoal Lake is the home to one of the longest servicing police detachments in Canada and hosts Manitoba's official museum honoring the North West Mounted Police.
 Built in 1984 in Lakeview Park, the museum is a replica of the NWMP barracks established at the south end of Shoal Lake in 1875.
 It also houses the tourist information centre.
 Open July and August Wednesday to Sunday.
 Phone: 204-759-3326.
 For viewing outside regular hours please call 204-759-2826.

 Prairie Mountain Regional Museum

 The Prairie Mountain Regional Museum is a new heritage destination being developed along the TransCanada Yellowhead Highway #16 as a joint venture between Shoal Lake and Strathclair.
-It will display a large collection of fully restored horse-drawn vehicles and related exhibits.
-The PMRM is creating a heritage rural setting to complement the main facility and increase interpretive opportunities.
+It displays a large collection of fully restored horse-drawn vehicles and related exhibits.
+The PMRM is creating a heritage rural setting to compliment the main facility and increase interpretive opportunities.

 Shoal Lake Agricultural Society Fair

 This is held every third Wednesday in July, catering to the entire family.
 Start your day with a free pancake breakfast, then go and watch our parade, then off to the fair.
 The heavy, light horse and cattle competitions start early and run all day.
 See the heavy horses pulling carts or cheer on the young equestrians.
 We offer an excellent hot lunch after which you can view the Home Living section featuring displays of Horticulture, Sewing, Quilting, Canning, Baking, Junior crafts & artwork & garden produce.
 In the area there is entertainment for both adults and children as well as inflatable structures, and a children's game corner.
 Outside you will find a variety of new agricultural machines for viewing as well as other activities!